 - furniture removal

-- ensuring the school is always fit for purpose and operational through the year including special events.
+- ensuring the school is always fit for purpose and operational throughout the year including special events.

 Park Primary PRU is a 50 placed KS1- KS3 Pupil Referral Unit.
 To ensure a safe and clean environment RFM Group were selected to provide a full cleaning service for the primary school.
 RFM Group provides cleaning services to many schools and pupil referral units across the North of England.